Rent and service charge review

 The deficit will be added to your next year’s estimated service charge.

-• If you pay by Direct Debit your amount will be changed by Aldwyck from April 2018 to reflect the new amount.
-However, if you are on a payment plan or receiving Housing Benefit Shortfall then you should contact Aldwyck on 0300 500 6262 to have your Direct Debit amended.
+If you pay by Direct Debit your amount will be changed by us from April 2019 to reflect the new amount.
+However, if you’re on a payment plan or receiving housing benefit shortfall then please contact us on 0300 500 6262 to have your Direct Debit amended.

-• By rent payment card - during working hours you can call the automated telephone line on 0330 041 6497 for free.
-Out of hours please call 0844 557 8321 (calls to this number are charged at 7p per minute).
+To pay by rent payment card, call the automated telephone line on 0330 041 6497 for free during working hours.
+If you can’t contact us during working hours, please call 0844 557 8321 (calls to this number are charged at 7p per minute).

-You must contact us immediately on 0300 500 6262 and we will be able to advise and assist you.
+Please contact us immediately on 0300 500 6262 and we’ll be able to advise and assist you.

 We've introduced a new computer system.
 The new format has been reviewed and we believe the new style is clearer and easier to understand.